6 things you should know before college

 College is different than high school.
 Keep these things in mind while preparing to come to Colorado State University.

-Want to explore the world, its natural history, and help solve pressing environmental problems?
+Want to explore how our planet works, study its natural history, and help solve pressing environmental problems?

-Geology offers you both a specialized focus and a broad background in science, where you’ll participate in labs and classes that largely take place out in the world, giving you hands-on experience that can be directly applied to careers and internships later on.
+The Geology major offers you both a solid background in science through classroom, field work, and laboratory experience, allowing you to learn in labs and classes that often take place out in the world, giving you hands-on experience that can lead to high-demand careers helping solve problems for the earth and society.

 A concentration allows you to specialize in a certain area within your major, offering a depth of information and hands-on experiences that you may not otherwise get.
 Many students in this major will concentrate in one area to work in a specific field after college, as well as find mentors and internships before they even graduate.

-You’ll develop expertise in surface and shallow-subsurface processes that shape the Earth and provide important soil and water resources for human and natural use.
+You’ll develop expertise in near-surface processes that shape the Earth while striving to provide important and sustainable water and critical mineral resources.

-A practical and field-oriented approach prepares you for employment opportunities as a geologist in the energy and mining industries, government agencies, and consulting firms.
+A traditional, practical, and field-oriented approach prepares you for broad employment opportunities as a geologist in the energy and mining industries, government agencies, and consulting firms.

-You’ll get a strong foundation in geology with additional depth in geophysics, physics, mathematics, and associated quantitative and computer skills.
+You’ll get a strong foundation in geology and learn to measure Earth’s surface and explore its interior with additional depth in geophysics, physics, mathematics, and computational skills.

-You’ll study and receive training in water resources and allied disciplines, while ensuring that you’re well prepared for a variety of geological fields.
+You’ll receive rigorous training in water resources and allied disciplines, ensuring that you’re well prepared for a career in this high-demand field.

 For additional opportunities, please reach out to: